daniele77/demo-html5ui-for-cpp/README.md

 adding a html5 GUI to a C++ application.

 ## Content
-The repository contains 4 main directories:
+The repository contains 2 main directories:
 * src_low_level_proto: a sample with a websocket protocol based on UI events and commands
-* src_high_level_proto: a sample with a websocket protocol based on domain model events and commands
+* src_high_level_proto: a sample with a websocket protocol based on domain model events and commands You should download the release to get the two demo compiled samples:
 * demo_1: the compiled sample
 * demo_2: the compiled sample packed with a shell script to start the application